allbitsnbytes/asset_hash/readme.md

 ### [0.2.0] - 2015-10-26
 #### Feature
 - Added hashKey config option.
-The hash key makes it easy to remove old hashed files which makes file maintenance when new hashes are generated super easy.
+This makes it easier to manage old hashed files.

+#### Misc
-- Updated dependency versions
+- Updated dependency versions.

 ### [0.1.53] - 2015-08-7
 #### Fixed
 - Fixed issue where hashed files were being accidentally deleted.
-Example: if file.png and file-123.png were present when checking for old hashed file for file.png the hashed file for file-123.png would also be deleted because it was matched by the regex
+Example: if file.png and file-123.png were present when checking for old hashed file for file.png the hashed file for file-123.png would also be deleted because it was matched by the regex.